gaubrey1/celo-ico/README.md

 ```
 In this case, we are using a mnemonic from an account created on Metamask.
 You can copy it from your Metamask.
 In Metamask, you can click on the identicon, go to settings, select "Security & Privacy", click on “Reveal Secret Recovery Phrase”, and copy that phrase.

 Let's deploy the contract to the celo alfajores network.
-Create a two new files in the `scripts` folder, the first should be named `deployNft.js` and the second named `deployToken.js`.
+In the `scripts` folder, delete the `deploy.js` file and create a two new files, the first should be named `deployNft.js` and the second named `deployToken.js`.

 - In the `deployNft.js` file, paste the following code